Prolitec/cognitive-toolkit-docs/articles/Speech/API-Reference-REST/supportedlanguages.md

 #Supported Languages

 Microsoft Speech Service supports many different languages that a user can speak.
 You may choose to build an application that supports one or all of the languages that are supported by the service.
-Please refer to [Speech Recognition API reference](bingvoicerecognition#recognition-language) about how to specify the recognition lanugage.

 ## Interactive and dictation mode
 The Microsoft Speech Recognition API supports the following languages in `interactive` and `dictation` modes.